Nigel is a professional Photographer with over 30 years experience, from the age

 Magazine, Television, Newspaper.

-More recently, a number of my wedding images were used by
+More recently, a number of his wedding images were used by

 Nikon cameras for their 100th anniversary company